coderefinery/testing/_episodes/02-concepts.md

 ## Integration tests

-- **Integration tests** verify whether multiple modules are working well together ([Testing and Continuous Integration with Python](http://katyhuff.github.io/python-testing/))
+- **Integration tests** verify whether multiple modules are working well together
 - Like in a car assembly we have to test all components independently and also whether the components are working together when combined
 - Unit tests can be used for testing independent components (e.g. engine, radiator, transmission) and integration tests to check if car is working overall